syncfusion-content/flutter-docs/Flutter/datagrid/footer.md

 ---
 layout: post
-title: Footer view in Flutter DataGrid | DataTable | Syncfusion
+title: Footer in Flutter DataGrid | Flutter DataTable | Syncfusion
 description: Learn here all about how to set footer view to the Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Footer view in Flutter DataGrid
+# Footer in Flutter DataGrid (SfDataGrid)

 Creates an additional row that can be displayed below to the last row.
 Widgets can be displayed to the additional row by setting the `SfDataGrid.footer` property.